Flooding

 Freshet

-Each year, municipalities that border the Fraser River, including the Township of Langley, prepare for the possibility that melted snow packs from the mountains could flood local rivers.
+Each year, municipalities that border the Fraser River, including the Township of Langley, prepare for the possibility that melted snowpacks from the mountains could flood local rivers.
 Residents and property owners are encouraged to be prepared for the threat of flooding as well.

 Clear gutters and storm drains